Plann1ng/Tracker/README.md

 Direct Teams calls dropped after approximately 10 seconds when one user was on VPN and the other was on-site.

 **Solution:**
 After packet captures and protocol analysis, identified non–VPN-friendly direct call behavior.
-Implemented split tunneling for required traffic, resolving the issue.
+Implemented VPN split tunneling for required traffic, resolving the issue.

 ---